VDA5050/VDA5050/VDA5050_EN.md

 ### 6.1.3 Notation of enumerations

 Enumerations shall be written in uppercase.
+These values are enclosed in the document with single quotes.
-This includes keywords such as the states of the actions (WAITING, FINISHED, etc...) or values of the "direction" field (LEFT, RIGHT, 443MHZ, etc...).
+This includes keywords such as the `actionStatus` ('WAITING', 'FINISHED', etc.).

 ### 6.1.4 JSON data types